kisslinux/repo/README.md

 ### `puke checksum pkg`

 Puke's `checksum` operator generates the initial checksums for a package from every source in the `sources` file.

-### `puke depends pkg`

-Puke's `depends` operator does not recursively check dependencies.
-It only lists the direct dependencies for the selected package.
-In the future, more complex dependency solving may be added.

 ### `puke install pkg`